Abdel Halim Mohamed: Sports activism

-In 1970, as CAF president, Abdel Halim secured the vote to suspend Rhodesia's (modern-day Zimbabwe) FIFA membership due to their sport-segregation policies.
+In 1970, during Abdel Halim tenure as CAF president, CAF voted to suspend Rhodesia's (modern-day Zimbabwe) FIFA membership due to their sports segregation policies.
 This came years after the CAF expelled the Rhodesia Football Association, only four days after the country's unilateral declaration of independence on 11 November 1965.
-The CAF was again the first International sports institution to expel Apartheid South Africa in 1957, before the first African Cup of Nations, in Sudan, promoting further tension with FIFA, which accused the CAF of “mixing sport with politics.”
-Abdel Halim pushed and succeeded in including African nations in the 1970 FIFA World Cup, after 36 years of absence since Egypt's participation in the 1934 FIFA World Cup.
+The CAF was again the first International sports institution to expel Apartheid South Africa in 1957, before the first African Cup of Nations, in Sudan, promoting further tension with FIFA, which accused the CAF of "mixing sport with politics."
+Also during his tenure, African nations were included in the 1970 FIFA World Cup, after 36 years of absence since Egypt's participation in the 1934 FIFA World Cup.

-Abdel Halim led the African boycott of the 1976 Summer Olympics, which was in Montreal because the International Olympic Committee (IOC) refused to ban New Zealand after the New Zealand national rugby union team had toured apartheid South Africa earlier in 1976 in defiance of the United Nations' calls for a sporting embargo.
-Abdel Halim supported the boycott of the 1980 Summer Olympics, in Moscow, as a protest against the Soviet Union's invasion of Afghanistan.
+Abdel Halim was part of African boycott of the 1976 Summer Olympics, which was in Montreal because the International Olympic Committee (IOC) refused to ban New Zealand after the New Zealand national rugby union team had toured apartheid South Africa earlier in 1976 in defiance of the United Nations' calls for a sporting embargo.
+He also supported the boycott of the 1980 Summer Olympics, in Moscow, as a protest against the Soviet Union's invasion of Afghanistan.

 Sporting legacy

-Abdel Halim stood firm against South Africa and Rhodesia sport-segregation policies and refused to allow their teams to play unless it was mixed.
-According to Sudanese sports historian el-Keer el-Moutasim, Abdel Halim took out a loan on his own house to fund the 1970 African Cup of Nations, in Sudan, when official funding was delayed.
+Abdel Halim objected to South African and Rhodesian sports segregation policies and refused to allow their teams to play unless it was mixed.
+According to Sudanese sports historian El-Keer el-Moutasim, Abdel Halim took out a loan on his own house to fund the 1970 African Cup of Nations in Sudan when official funding was delayed.

-Abdel Halim was made an honorary life member of the International Olympic Committee in 1989, and honorary life president of CAF.
+Abdel Halim received the Olympic Order (Silver) in 1983, and was made an honorary life member of the International Olympic Committee in 1989, and honorary life president of CAF.
 In 1994, he received the FIFA Order of Merit.
-However, according to the Sudanese football journalist Muzammil Abu Al-Qasim, due to personal disputes with Kamal Shaddad, President of the Sudan Football Association (SFA) (2001-2021), Abdel Halim was not honoured during his life or posthumously by SFA.
+However, according to the Sudanese football journalist Muzammil Abu Al-Qasim, due to personal disputes with Kamal Shaddad, President of the Sudan Football Association (SFA) (1988-2010, 2017-2021), Abdel Halim was not honoured during his life or posthumously by SFA.

 However, upon his death on 16 April 2009, the SFA lowered its flag for three days to symbolise mourning and a minute of silence was observed before football matches during these three days.
 Sepp Blatter, president of FIFA, paid tribute to Abdel Halim, stating that:In the name of the international football community, we would like to pass on our sincerest condolences to the people of Africa, particularly the family and close friends of Dr Abdel Halim Mohamed.
 He will be sorely missed for his great intellect, determination and dedication by those whose lives he touched, whether on a personal level or as a result of the prodigious contribution he made within CAF during its emergence after 1956.